 “Now, to find a market.”

 Rebecca headed down the street, keeping her eyes open for local markets.
-The skyscrapers tv’s broadcasts still easily visible during the morning light.
-As she made her way down the street she noticed as the store fronts started to open.
-Slapping a nearby cafe worker on the ass she winked at him and walked away.
-His face gave light to a massive grin and his checks flushed red, as he watched Rebecca pull the next corner out of sight.
+The skyscrapers tv’s broadcasts are still easily visible during the morning light.
+As she made her way down the street, she noticed as the storefronts started to open.
+Slapping a nearby cafe worker on the ass, she winked at him and walked away.
+His face gave light to a massive grin, and his cheeks flushed red as he watched Rebecca pull the next corner out of sight.
 Rebecca pulled out the wallet she fished from the worker filtering through it, groaning she threw it away, pocketing a few notes.

-“Ye kaep tarking to ya shelf, paple wal thunk ya mad.
+“Ye keep talking to ya shelf, people wal thunk ya mad.
 MAD!”

 Rebecca pulled her coat free of the man’s grasp and knelt in front of him.

-“Sometimes it is better to be thought mad, makes people less suspecting of you.
-But you should know about that shouldn’t you, Percy?”
+“Sometimes it is better to be thought mad; it makes people less suspecting of you.
+But you should know about that, shouldn’t you, Percy?”

 Rebecca dropped a small note into his cup and stared the crazed man in his eyes.